qiboteam/qibojit-benchmarks/README.md

   --transfer
 ```

+Check `python main.py -h` for complete documentation of each flag.

 Before executing the code keep in mind the following:
 - GPUs are the default devices for qibojit and qibotf.
 If you need CPU performance numbers do `export CUDA_VISIBLES_DEVICE=""` before executing the benchmark script.
 - CPU simulations by default use physical cores as number of threads with qibojit and qibotf.
-To control this behaviour without touching the code do `export OMP_NUM_THREADS=<threads>` (or `export NUMBA_NUM_THREADS=<threads>` for qibojit numba backend) before executing the benchmark script (note that ).
+To control this behaviour without touching the code do `export OMP_NUM_THREADS=<threads>` (or `export NUMBA_NUM_THREADS=<threads>` for qibojit numba backend) before executing the benchmark script.
-- The benchmark script provides several options, including the possibility to modify the default numba threading pooling technology, see [docs](https://numba.pydata.org/numba-doc/latest/developer/threading_implementation.html#notes-on-numba-s-threading-implementation).
+- The benchmark script provides several options, including the possibility to modify the default numba threading pooling technology, (see [docs](https://numba.pydata.org/numba-doc/latest/developer/threading_implementation.html#notes-on-numba-s-threading-implementation)) or limiting the GPU memory used be Tensorflow.
+See `python main.py -h` for more details.

 ## Benchmark output